hyperupcall-projects/sauerkraut/README.md

 ### `partials/`

-Handlebars partials that can be used in any HTML file.
+Handlebars partials that can be used in any template or HTML file.

 ### `static/`